jorgectf/rtmp_relay/README.md

 RTMP relay configuration files are YAML-based.
 It must start with servers array.
 Each server has following attributes:

-* *listen* – the address server is listening to
-* *pingInterval* – client ping interval in seconds
-* *servers* – application object (can be multiple for each server)
 * *connections* – array of connection descriptors
-    * *applicationName* – name of the application (optional if server should route all applications)
+  * *applicationName* – for input stream this is the filter of incoming stream application names, for output stream this is the name of the application (optional)
-    * *streamName* – name of the stream (optional if server should route all streams)
+  * *streamName* – for input stream this is the filter of incoming stream names, for output stream this is the name of the stream (optional)
   * *overrideApplicationName* – name of the output application name
   * *overrideStreamName* – string to override the stream name with
   * *type* – type of connection (client or host)
   * *stream* – type of stream (input or output)
   * *addresses* – list of addresses to connect to (for client connections) or listen to (for server connections)
   * *video* – flag that indicates wether to forward video stream
   * *audio* – flag that indicates wether to forward audio stream
   * *data* – flag that indicates wether to forward data stream
   * *metaDataBlacklist* – list of metadata fields that should not be forwarded
   * *pingInterval* – client ping interval in seconds
   * *connectionTimeout* – how long should the attempt to connect last
   * *reconnectInterval* – the interval of reconnection
   * *reconnectCount* – amount of connect attempts

 *overrideApplicationName* can have the following tokens: